reddtoric/SkipYTAds/README.md

 It doesn't work while in a game that centers your cursor and not allowing it outside of the window which I'm okay with.

 I don't use ad blockers because I actually like to see some of the ads.
 But other ads like an ad of a tutorial on a brand of smart lights that is several minutes long is extremely displeasing.
 I DON'T OWN ANY.
 Why is an **ad** showing me how to use smart lights!?
 Just assuming that it's popular or everyone owns them.

+`ctypes` is used even though `pyautogui` can also move cursor because I came across an issue when the click area is near edge/corner of 1 of my monitors at some point in making this script.
+So, I used `ctypes` and stuck with it and don't care if it's unnecessary.